freenas/freenas-docs/userguide/virtualmachines.rst

 log in to the Docker Host.
 Enter :literal:`rancher` for the user name and :literal:`docker` for the password.

-The default password is changed in the :guilabel:`Devices` by stopping the Docker Host, clicking |ui-options|, and :guilabel:`Devices`.
+The default password is changed in the :guilabel:`Devices` by powering off the Docker Host, clicking |ui-options|, and :guilabel:`Devices`.
 Click
 |ui-options| and :guilabel:`Edit` for the :guilabel:`RAW` device and
 enter a new value in the :guilabel:`password` field.
 Passwords cannot